ethereum/EIPs/EIPS/eip-xxxx.md

 ##### Pairing operaiton

+Average timing of 1000 random samples (random points in G1 and G2) for different number of pairs with linear lifting:
 Base cost of the pairing operation is `XXXXX*k + XXXXX` where `k` is a number of pairs.

 Each point (either G1 or G2) for which subgroup check is requested and performed adds the corresponding G1/G2 multiplication cost to it.